 Our lead product candidates are ERAS-007 (our oral ERK1/2 inhibitor) and ERAS-601 (our oral SHP2 inhibitor), which together comprise our first MAPKlamp.
 The extracellular signal-regulated kinases (ERK), ERK1 and ERK2, belong to a family of serine-threonine kinases that regulate cellular signaling, and comprise the most distal node of the RAS/MAPK pathway.
 ERK proteins propagate signaling for multiple cellular functions involved in cell growth and differentiation, which are often overactivated in RAS/MAPK pathway-driven cancers.
-We in-licensed ERAS-007 based in part on preclinical studies that demonstrated the highest potency and longest target residence time of ERK inhibitors of which we are aware.
-Please see the results of such preclinical studies.
-ERAS-007 has been evaluated as a single agent in a Phase 1 clinical trial in patients with advanced solid tumors.
+We in-licensed ERAS-007 from Asana based in part on preclinical studies that demonstrated the highest potency and longest target residence time of ERK inhibitors of which we are aware.
+Please see the results of such preclinical studies beginning on page 127 of this prospectus for more information on the relative potency and residence time exhibited in such studies.
+ERAS-007 has been evaluated as a single agent in a Phase 1 clinical trial in patients with advanced solid tumors completed by Asana.
 Forty-nine patients were enrolled and administered ERAS-007 once a day (QD) or once weekly (QW).
-Objective responses have been observed at doses from 120 mg to 250 mg QW in multiple tumor types (melanoma, salivary gland tumor, non-small cell lung cancer [NSCLC], and thyroid cancer) that all harbor alterations (BRAF, HRAS, and NRAS) in the RAS/MAPK pathway, supporting the development of ERAS-007 QW as a monotherapy or combination therapy in diverse, biomarker-selected tumor types.
-In this trial, ERAS-007 demonstrated a reversible and manageable adverse event profile.
+Objective responses have been observed at doses from 120 mg to 250 mg QW in multiple tumor types (melanoma, salivary gland tumor, non-small cell lung cancer [NSCLC], and thyroid cancer) that all harbor alterations (BRAF, HRAS, and NRAS) in the RAS/MAPK pathway, supporting the development of ERAS-007 demonstrated a reversible and manageable adverse event profile.

 We are pursuing a broad clinical development plan for ERAS-007, which we refer to as our HERKULES series of clinical trials, across multiple tumor types that includes both monotherapy and combinations with approved and investigational agents, such as RTK, SHP2, RAS, and/or RAF inhibitors.
 The first four HERKULES Phase 1b/2 proof-of-concept (POC) clinical trials will explore both tissue agnostic and tissue specific indications in patients with solid tumors and hematologic malignancies, including NSCLC, colorectal cancer (CRC), and acute myeloid leukemia (AML).
 In May 2021, we dosed the first patient in HERKULES-1, a Phase 1b/2 clinical trial evaluating ERAS-007 as a single agent and in combination with ERAS-601 (MAPKlamp) in advanced solid tumors.
 We are planning to dose the first patient in HERKULES-2, a Phase 1b/2 clinical trial for ERAS-007/MAPKlamp in combination with various agents in patients with NSCLC, in the third quarter of 2021.
-We are planning to dose the first patient in HERKULES-3, a Phase 1b/2 clinical trial for ERAS-007/MAPKlamp in combination with various agents in patients with CRC, in the second half of 2021.
+We are planning to dose the first patient in HERKULES-3, a Phase 1b/2 clinical trial for ERAS-007/MAPKlamp in combination with various agents in patients with NSCLC, in the third quarter of 2021.
+We are planning to dose the first patient in HERKULES-3, a Phase 1b/2 clinical trial for ERAS-007/MAPKlamp in combination with various agents of 2022, we plan to dose the first patient in HERKULES-4, a Phase 1b/2 clinical trial for ERAS-007/MAPKlamp in combination with various agents in patients with CRC, in the second half of 2021.
 Finally, in the first quarter of 2022, we plan to dose the first patient in HERKULES-4, a Phase 1b/2 clinical trial for ERAS-007/MAPKlamp in combination with various agents in patients with hematologic malignancies.
 While providing POC data, these trials may be expanded to enable potential accelerated approvals in their respective indications.